 1. Improve air circulation

 Sometimes, we’re all tempted to use our Macs in bed.
-But it’s important to remember that duvets and soft pillows can affect your Mac fan behavior.
-Any soft surface you put your Mac on can cover the air vents on your machine, making the fan run faster and louder.
+But any soft surface you put your Mac on can cover the air vents on your machine, making the fan run faster and louder.
+So, the quickest solution is to place your Mac on a flat surface and give the fan more air to work with.
+Just give your Mac a few minutes to cool down.

 For a more long-term fix, there are countless Mac holders and laptop stands for a bed you can buy.
 They elevate a Mac off the surface and provide a better view angle, which helps improve your posture, solving several problems at once.